-The provision of affordable and efficient public transport is often discussed as an effective way of reducing carbon (CO2) emissions from the transport sector (Federal Transit Administration, 2010; International Transport Forum, 2020).
+In March 2020, Luxembourg became the first country in the world to abolish fares on all modes of public transit, including buses, trains, and trams, throughout the country to mitigate transport-related externalities (Research Luxembourg, 2021).
+The provision of affordable and efficient public transport is often discussed as an effective way of reducing carbon (CO_2) emissions from the transport sector (Federal Transit Administration, 2010; International Transport Forum, 2020).
 Accessible, affordable, and efficient public transit can encourage a shift from private motorized transport to more environmentally friendly modes.
 However, despite these benefits, fully free public transport policies are scarce.
-In March 2020, Luxembourg became the first country in the world to abolish fares on all modes of public transit, including buses, trains, and trams, throughout the country to mitigate transport-related externalities (Research Luxembourg, 2021).

-We leverage this quasi-experimental setting to causally identify and quantify the impact on CO2 emissions in Luxembourg's road transport sector.
-To evaluate the effect of this policy, we use the recently introduced synthetic difference-in-differences (SDID) method to construct a credible counterfactual for Luxembourg and compare the post-intervention outcomes against it (Arkhangelsky et al., 2021).
+We leverage this quasi-experimental setting in Luxembourg to causally identify and quantify the impact on CO_2 emissions in the road transport sector.
+To evaluate the effect of this policy, we use the recently introduced synthetic difference-in-differences (SDID) method to construct a credible counterfactual for Luxembourg and compare the postintervention outcomes against it (Arkhangelsky et al., 2021).
 This allows us to isolate the policy's effect from other confounding factors to achieve robust causal inference.

 Luxembourg stands out from other European Union (EU) countries in many ways.
 It has the highest Gross Domestic Product (GDP) per capita, the highest motorization rate, and the highest per capita CO2 emissions from transport.
 These unique characteristics pose challenges in finding comparable regions for constructing a counterfactual scenario.
-To overcome this, we conduct our analysis at the Nomenclature for Territorial Units for Statistics (NUTS) 2 level, as Luxembourg itself constitutes a NUTS 2 region.
-This level of analysis provides a more appropriate basis for comparison in terms of emission trajectories than entire countries.
+To overcome this, we conduct our analysis at the Nomenclature for Territorial Units for Statistics (NUTS) 2 level, as Luxembourg itself constitutes a NUTS 2 region.1 While entire countries may not serve as suitable comparison units for Luxembourg, other NUTS 2 regions such as Brussels, Amsterdam, or Paris offer more appropriate benchmarks.
+This level of analysis ensures a more meaningful comparison of emission trajectories.

-To enhance the robustness of our identification, we employ SDID which combines elements of traditional difference-in-differences (DID) and synthetic control (SC) approaches while overcoming their limitations in our context.
-The uniqueness of Luxembourg's case makes it less plausible that the parallel trends assumption required DID estimation will hold.
-SC methods require a donor pool of units similar in predictors of the outcome to the treated unit - a requirement that is unlikely to be met in our setting.
-The SDID method allows us to construct a counterfactual CO2 emission trajectory for Luxembourg from a pool of donor regions without relying on matches in absolute levels at any stage of the procedure - which is essential to draw causal inferences about the policy's impact in our specific setting.
+To enhance the robustness of our identification, we employ SDID, which combines elements of traditional difference-in-differences (DID) and synthetic control (SC) approaches while overcoming their limitations in our context.
+The uniqueness of Luxembourg's case makes it less plausible that the parallel trends assumption required for DID estimation will hold.
+SC methods require a donor pool of units similar in predictors of the outcome to the treated unit-a requirement that is unlikely to be met in our setting.
+In contrast, the SDID method, combines elements of both DID and SC and allows us to construct a counterfactual CO_2 emission trajectory for Luxembourg from a pool of donor regions without relying on matches in absolute levels at any stage of the procedure-which is essential to draw causal inferences about the policy's impact in our specific setting.